peterrichards-lr/liferay-workflow-extensions/GETTING_STARTED.markdown

 Set this to true if you have enabled the Target Platform plugin (i.e. you have set the above property) and you want to apply the TargetPlatformIDE plugin to the root workspace project.
-This will cause all of the BOM artifacts jars and their Java sources to be indexed by your IDE.
+This will cause all the BOM artifacts jars and their Java sources to be indexed by your IDE.
 Setting this property to true can slow down your IDE's project synchronization.